Carrie Underwood Was Worried Her Face Injury Would Scare Her Son

 by Corinne Heller | Thu., Apr.
 19, 2018 10:51 AM

-Carrie Underwood says she was worried her son Isaiah would be scared of her after she severely injured her fact in a fall outside their home in November.
+Carrie Underwood says she was worried her son Isaiah would be scared of her after she severely injured her face in a fall outside their home in November.

 The 35-year-old singer received more than 40 stitches there.
 She also broke her wrist and required surgery.
 After the accident, she told her fans she may look "a bit different."
 Underwood stopped posting clear photos of her face on social media and stayed out of the spotlight until this past weekend, when she made a comeback at the 2018 ACM Awards.
 After she took to the stage to perform her new single, "Cry Pretty," fans remarked online that she does not look different at all.